TaxyAI/browser-extension/README.md

 # Web Agent Browser Extension

-Web Agent is a Chrome Extension that uses LLMs like GPT-3.5 and GPT-4 to understand and fulfill user instructions by manipulating the DOM.
+Web Agent is a Chrome Extension that uses LLMs like GPT-3.5 and GPT-4 to understand and fulfill user instructions by manipulating the DOM (https://www.w3schools.com/js/js_htmldom.asp).
 Web Agent is currently limited to clicking and typing, but more action types such as scrolling and dragging are coming soon.
 Check out the demos below to see a small sample of what it can already do!

 ## Table of Contents